 White granulated sugar – this recipe is written for regular, white granulated sugar.
 If you like to experiment, instead of 1/2 cup regular white sugar, use 1/4 cup superfine white sugar and 1/4 cup regular white sugar.
 The superfine sugar does lovely things to the finished texture, though I found it a little too sweet when I tried all superfine sugar.

-Finally, if you dough doesn’t clump at all (it’s too dry), you have probably added too much flour.
+- Finally, if your dough doesn’t clump at all (it’s too dry), you have probably added too much flour.
 Again, it’s probably due to how you measured the flour.
 I always recommend measuring flour using the stir, spoon and level method, for best results.
-To correct too dry a mixture, add a bit of water, a teaspoon at a time, until the dough clumps, as shown.
+To correct a too-dry mixture, add a bit of water, a teaspoon at a time, until the dough clumps, as shown.

 - If your butter has a lot of moisture (less expensive butter tends to have more water in it), your dough may be more moist than is shown here.
 The cookies will still be fine, but with a slightly different texture.